hschafer2017/HSCHAFER-Portfolio/README.md

 # Haley Schafer Portfolio
 Stream One Project: User Centric Frontend Development - Code Institute

 This is my portfolio website to present to prospective employers.
-The porfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.
+The portfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.
 As I am bilingual, it has both an English and a French version.

 ## Demo